sumbach/lkitching.github.io/_clojure_jvm/08_compiling_clojure.md

 of `greeter-`, so its `greet` method delegates to the function `greeter-greet` within the implementation namespace (by default the current namespace).
 Similarly, the `main` method of the `greet.main` class should be defined by a `-main` function.

-The `main` class can now be invoked as with another other main Java class:
+The `main` class can now be invoked as with any other main Java class:

 ```
 > java -cp classes:clojure-1.11.1.jar:core.specs.alpha-0.2.62.jar:spec.alpha-0.3.218.jar greet.main everyone